Frank Jenks

-Frank Jenks (November 4, 1902 – May 13, 1962) was an acid-voiced American supporting actor of stage and films.
+Frank Jenks (November 4, 1902 – May 13, 1962) was an American actor and vaudevillian.

 Biography

 Early years

 Jenks was born in Des Moines, Iowa, and his mother gave him a trombone when he was 9 years old.
 By his late teens he was playing with Eddie Peabody and his band.
+After two years' touring with Peabody, he resumed his education at the University of Southern California, supplementing his daytime classes with performances in Los Angeles nightclubs.
 Later, he became a studio musician in Hollywood, California.

 Movie career

 Jenks began in vaudeville and went on to a long career in movies and television, mostly in comedy.
 He was one of the more familiar faces and voices of the Hollywood Studio era.
-For almost ten years beginning in the early 1920s, Jenks was a song and dance man in vaudeville.

-In 1933, when sound films had become the norm, and Broadway actors were moving to Hollywood in droves, Jenks's flat, sarcastic delivery landed him a film career.
+For almost ten years beginning in the early 1920s, He was a song and dance man in vaudeville.
+In 1933, when sound films had become the norm, Broadway actors moved to Hollywood in droves.
+Jenks' flat, sarcastic delivery landed him a film career.
 Usually a supporting actor, Jenks did appear occasionally as a film lead for low-budget films for PRC.
 Jenks appeared in not a few classics.
-In the Cary Grant-Rosalind Russell classic His Girl Friday (1940), Jenks had his most famous role, as the cynical newsman "Wilson."
+In the Cary Grant-Rosalind Russell classic His Girl Friday (1940), Jenks had his most famous role, as the cynical newsman "Wilson".

 When television began, Jenks made a successful transition.

-Jenks' biggest continuing role was that of Uthas P. Garvey, the skeptical, proletarian right-hand man for the loquacious English conman Colonel Humphrey Flack (1953-1954), in the DuMont TV series of that name.
+His biggest success was as Uthas P. Garvey, the skeptical, proletarian right-hand man for the loquacious English con artist "Colonel Humphrey Flack" (1953-54) in the DuMont Television Network series of that name.
 He reprised the role in a syndicated version of Colonel Humphrey Flack that was syndicated in 1958.

-Jenks portrayed Lieutenant Rodney in the DuMont series Front Page Detective (1951-1952), and he was a member of the cast of The Eddie Cantor Comedy Theater, which was syndicated in 1955.
+He portrayed Lieutenant Rodney in the DuMont series Front Page Detective (1951-52), and he was a member of the cast of The Eddie Cantor Comedy Theater, which was syndicated in 1955.
+He appeared in Waldo, an unsold television pilot that aired as an episode of the anthology series New Comedy Showcase in 1960.